 You can download the data captured in the app from the Confirmed and Exported tabs.
 It all depends on your workflow and needs.
 You can also filter the documents by various parameters, which we will discuss later in the article.

-Exporting data from Confirmed tab
+How to export data from the Confirmed tab

-Exporting data from Exported tab
+How to export data from the Exported tab

-In some workflows, you might have the Confirmed tab disabled.
-However, the process for downloading the data would be similar to the one using Confirmed tab.
-Clicking on the “Download all” button would download the desired data.
-In contrast to the Confirmed tab, the downloaded documents will stay in the Exported tab since it should represent an archive of documents that were successfully transferred to your target system.
+In some workflows, you may disable the Confirmed tab.
+However, downloading the data from the Exported tab is a similar process.
+You can download the desired data when you click the Download all button.
+In contrast to the Confirmed tab, the downloaded documents remain in the Exported tab because it is an archive of documents that Rossum has successfully transferred to your target system.

-Viewing captured data
+How to view captured data

-Opening Rossum CSV files
+Opening CSV files

 CSV stands for “Comma-Separated Values” and can be opened in your favorite spreadsheet tools like Microsoft Excel or Google Sheets.
 Unfortunately, each tool interprets CSV files a little separately, therefore the most reliable approach to open the file is to:

-- Confirm that character encoding “UTF-8” is selected (rather than e.g. ISO-8859-1).
+- Verify that you chose the character encoding “UTF-8” (rather than, e.g., ISO-8859-1).

-Exporting a single document
+How to export a single document

 There are situations when you would like to view only data from a single document.
 In that case, checking the box next to the document and clicking on the “Export” or “Download all” icon would do the work.

-Exporting data based on the time range
+How to export data based on the time range

-Once the filter is applied, clicking on the “Download all” or “Export” button will give you the data based on the selected filters.
+Once the filter is applied, you can download or export the data by clicking the “Download data” or the “Export” button at the bottom.